kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 ### One workload generating huge amount of metrics

-This scenario tests a single metric endpoint with huge amount of data, Avalanche load generator deployed with a single pod instance and configured with 1000 distinct metrics and 20 metric series for each metric with 10 labels.
+This scenario tests a single metric endpoint with huge amount of data.
+The Avalanche load generator is deployed with a single Pod instance and configured with 1000 distinct metrics and 20 metric series for each metric with 10 labels.

 Setup:
 Avalanche load generator configuration: